-EIA No. EIA Proposal 8 mental health needs. ning disability and older people including older people with taffing, reducing days on which the services are available and closing buildings, in order to continue to meet eligible need voluntary sector provision may be provided.
+EIA No. EIA Proposal 8 Adult Social Care Provider Services Saving of £300,000 from a net budget of £1,782,000 Reduce investment in day services for people with a learning disability and older people including older people with mental health needs.
+Stop provision of some day services including reducing staffing, reducing days on which the services are available and closing buildings, in order to continue to meet eligible needs then alternative services including direct payments or voluntary sector provision may be provided.
 Groups potentially impacted Impacts identified Mitigating Actions Age (older) Disability Gender (women) There will be an impact on people with disabilities and older people including older people with mental health needs, and on carers of people who currently use day services.
 More women tend to use older people day services More men tend to use learning disability day services Individual reviews will need to be carried out to ensure people's statutory needs can still be met.
 Individual reviews will need to take account of carers and family views to ensure carers' assessed needs are met in any alternative provision for their family members.
 The Day Service EIA will need to be reviewed and updated in light of these proposals Consultations will be carried out with affected service users, carers and their families before the decision is made to stop provision of any services.
 Services may need to be re-commissioned in the voluntary sector in order to mitigate impacts on older and vulnerable people, and their carers.
-Cumulative Impact There will be a cumulative negative impact on older peop disabilities across the ASC Provider services. le, older people mental health and people with learning
+Cumulative Impact There will be a cumulative negative impact on older people disabilities across the ASC Provider services. le, older people mental health and people with learning